spacycoder/cosmos-casbin-adapter/README.md

 )

 func main() {
-	// Initialize a MongoDB adapter and use it in a Casbin enforcer:
+	// Initialize a CosmosDB adapter and use it in a Casbin enforcer:
+	// The first argument is the cosmos connection string.
-	// The adapter will use the database named "casbin".
+	// The second argument is the name of the database you wish to use.
+	// This database must already have been created.
-	// If it doesn't exist, the adapter will create it automatically. a := mongodbadapter.NewAdapter("127.0.0.1:27017") // Your MongoDB URL.
+	// This will automatically create a collection under the supplied database with the name "casbin_rule". a := cosmosadapter.NewAdapter("connstring", "casbin") // Your MongoDB URL.

 	// Or you can use an existing DB "abc" like this:
 	// The adapter will use the table named "casbin_rule".
-	// If it doesn't exist, the adapter will create it automatically.
+	// If it doesn't exist, the adapter will create it automatically. e := casbin.NewEnforcer("examples/rbac_model.conf", a)
-	// a := mongodbadapter.NewAdapter("127.0.0.1:27017/abc")

-	e := casbin.NewEnforcer("examples/rbac_model.conf", a)

 	// Load the policy from DB.